 The Optimal Volume for Strength Development

-It’s important to know that size and strength are not the same things.
+It’s important to note that size and strength are not the same thing.
 One person can have large muscles and be moderately strong, whereas someone else can have medium sized muscles and be very strong.
 It all depends on how you decide to train.

-Strength training is different from hypertrophy in that it requires you to lift heavy weights.
+Strength training is different from hypertrophy in that it requires you to lift heavier weights.

-In Creating Quick and Effective Workout Routines, we discussed that the optimal rep range for strength is 4-6 repetitions per set.
+In All Fitness Training Programs Need To Include These 3 Things, we discuss that the optimal rep range for strength is 4-6 repetitions per set.

 Because the load on the bar increases, the repetitions per set decreases.
 However, the total volume should only be slightly less when compared to Hypertrophy training.

-This means that strength training requires more sets than hypertrophy training.
+This means that strength training often requires more sets than hypertrophy training.